Jim Costa: Early life and education

 Costa was born on April 13, 1952, in Fresno, California.
 His parents were Manuel and Lena Cardoso Costa.
 All of his four grandparents immigrated from the Azores, a Portuguese archipelago in the North Atlantic, in the early 20th century.
 Three of them were unable to read or write and initially found work as laborers on dairy farms before eventually establishing their own.
 His parents grew up speaking Portuguese and did not learn English until they started school.
 He grew up working on the family farm.

 Costa attended San Joaquin Memorial High School, a private Catholic school in Fresno, where he graduated in 1970.
 He then enrolled at California State University, Fresno (commonly known as Fresno State), earning a Bachelor of Arts degree in political science in 1974.
 While in college, he was a member of Sigma Alpha Epsilon and interned in the office of U.S. Representative B. F. Sisk.

 Following his graduation, Costa worked as an aide to U.S. Representative John Krebs, assisting in policy matters related to California's Central Valley.
 He later became chief of staff to California State Assemblyman and future U.S. Representative Rick Lehman.

 California Legislature

 In 1978, Costa was elected to a seat in the California State Assembly.
 At the time of his election to the Assembly, he was the youngest member of the state legislature at age 26.

 He represented part of Fresno County in the legislature for 24 years, serving in the state Assembly for 16 years (1978–1994) and in the state Senate for eight years (1994–2002).
 He was a sponsor of the Costa-Hawkins Rental Housing Act, a bill signed into law in 1995 that prohibits rent control on single-family homes, condominiums, and any rental unit constructed after February 1, 1995.

 From 2000 to 2001, Costa served as the president of the National Conference of State Legislatures.

+1986 Prostitution Arrest and Conviction

+On August 29, 1986, "shortly after adjournment of the legislative session," Costa was arrested in Sacramento for soliciting prostitution.
+The arrest occurred "after police said he and a 19-year-old prostitute approached a woman posing as a prostitute" and "agree[d] to pay the undercover operative $50 to join them in a threesome."
+Costa pleaded no contest and was sentenced to three years of probation and fined $160.
+Less than two months later, he easily won reelection, beating his Republican opponent 2-1, in an election in which fellow Merced County Assemblyman Gary Condit won reelection by 3-1.